chuckclift/whatRss/README.md

 # whatRss
-A multithreaded RSS reader that retreives the articles and titles from target urls.
+A multithreaded RSS reader that retreives the articles from your RSS feeds.

 This is a personal project, so use it as you see fit.